FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_authentication/c_st_login_settings.md

 >
 > In order to configure SSO go to: Server Configuration Files edit page.

-For information on editing and updating the server configuration files, refer to <a href="../c_st_about_sso#SSO" class="MCXref xref">Single Sign-On (SSO) and Single Logout (SLO)</a>.
+For information on editing and updating the server configuration files, refer to [Single Sign-On (SSO) and Single Logout (SLO)](../c_st_about_sso#SSO).

 ### Pluggable authentication

 Shows the Pluggable authentication status and provides a link to the Server Configuration option related with the end-user's available deployed custom plug-ins list.

-For information, refer to <a href="../pluggable_authentication#Pluggable%20authentication" class="MCXref xref">Pluggable authentication</a>.
+For information, refer to [Pluggable authentication](../pluggable_authentication#Pluggable%20authentication).

 ### End-user password authentication

 This option allows you to specify whether the end users need to provide a password in addition to authenticating with a certificate.
 The *Client Certificate* option can be configured per server.
-For information, refer to <a href="../../operations_menu/extended_server_control#Pluggable%20authentication" class="MCXref xref">Server control</a>.
+For information, refer to [Server control](../../operations_menu/extended_server_control#Pluggable%20authentication).

 Use the following procedure to specify password authentication for end-users.